Factbox: Fans, U.S. politicians, others react to NBA's China controversy

 - “We want to express our indignation and strong condemnation.
 We have already stopped our cooperation with the Houston Rockets, and continue to urge them to give a clear answer on this matter.” - Chinese sportswear brand Li-Ning, on the Twitter-like Weibo platform.

-- “China regulating speech in America is dangerous & is actually happening via @NBA” - Republican U.S. Senator Marco Rubio of Florida, in a tweet.
+“Now private citizens risk losing their jobs if they offend China.” - Republican U.S. Senator Marco Rubio of Florida, in a tweet.

+- “No one should implement a gag rule on Americans speaking out for freedom.” - Democratic U.S. Senator Chuck Schumer of New York, in a tweet.

 - “SPD Bank Credit Card Center expresses strong protest and opposition to the wrong remarks made by Houston Rockets’ General Manager Daryl Morey.” - statement on the Chinese bank’s Weibo account in which it said it had suspended related marketing activities and publicity.

+- “I’m hurting for them (the Rockets) today ... because (retired star Rockets player) Yao Ming is the biggest reason that NBA today is as popular as it is in China.
+And Yao and others, and the Rockets in particular, have probably done more to promote the game of basketball than any other team.” - Golden State Warriors President and Chief Operating Officer Rick Welts, in an interview on CNBC, who predicted a bright future for the NBA in China.

-Compiled by Jonathan Oatis; Editing by Paul Simao
+Compiled by Jonathan Oatis; Editing by Paul Simao and Peter Cooney